elqumsan/RNAseqMVA/README.md

 module load conda ## Load the conda module (for the IFB-core-cluster)
 ```

-after that, the RNAseqMVA environment can be loaded as described above.
+after that, the RNAseqMVA environment can be built and activated in the same way as described in the previous sectins.

-Commands are sent to cluster nodes via srun.
+Commands can then be sent to cluster nodes via srun.

 ```bash
 srun --mem=32GB Rscript --vanilla misc/main_processes.R